aliffahrurizal/aliffahrurizal/README.md

 💡 I specialize in crafting **intelligent trading bots** that turn market volatility into profit, building **scalable cloud architectures** that handle millions of transactions, and contributing to **open-source** projects that revolutionize **algorithmic trading** and **automation**.

-🎯 From zero-latency trading algorithms to autonomous AI agents, I transform complex problems into elegant, profitable solutions that make a real impact in the fintech world.

 ## 🚀 What I Do

 ### 🤖 AI & Machine Learning